Quasicrystalline Analogue of the Haldane Model: Plane-Wave Analysis

 This semimetallic quasicrystalline state is analogous to the graphene bandstructure on which the Haldane model is built.
+(We summarise the relevant details of the Haldane model in Appendix \ref{App:Haldane_Symmetries}.)
 Like in that system, we can consider adding terms to our Hamiltonian which break symmetries and open a gap at the Dirac point of this quasicrystalline lattice.
 A gapped Dirac cone is generically associated with a Berry flux of $\pm \pi$; the topological character of the states below the gap therefore depends on whether we have the same or opposite sign of flux for each Dirac cone, corresponding to Chern number $|\mathcal{C}|=1$ or 0 respectively.
 This in turn depends on whether the perturbation breaks or preserves TRS.

-One possible perturbation is $H_V$ [Eq. (\ref{Eq:H_V})], which breaks TRS by design.
+One possible perturbation is $H_V$ [Eq. (\ref{Eq:H_V})], which breaks TRS by design (analogous to the next-nearest-neighbour hopping in the Haldane model).
 For our choice $R=5$ and $V>0$, both bands below the gap contribute a Berry flux of $+\pi$, resulting in $\mathcal{C}=1$.
 This demonstrates that our model Hamiltonian Eq. (\ref{Eq:Hamiltonian}) does indeed describe a topological quasicrystal.
-To illustrate that TRS-preserving perturbations are also possible, we consider:
+To illustrate that TRS-preserving perturbations (analogous to the Semenoff mass) are also possible, we consider:

 with $W\in\mathbb{R}$.
-This breaks the 8-fold rotational symmetry and gaps the Dirac points, but does not break TRS, so the bands below the gap have opposite signs of Berry curvature and the system is topologically trivial.
+This introduces new couplings between basis states (breaking the symmetry $S$ defined in Appendix \ref{App:Symmetries}) and gaps the Dirac points, but does not break TRS, so the bands below the gap have opposite signs of Berry curvature and the system is topologically trivial.
+See Appendix \ref{App:Symmetries} for further details of the exact symmetries that are broken by $H_V$ and $H_W$ to gap out the Dirac points, and comparisons to their counterparts in the Haldane model.
 When projecting to the degenerate subspace at the Dirac point, we find an effective coupling strength of $2V$ for $H_V$, and $\sqrt{2}W$ for $H_W$, giving rise to the different gaps in Fig. \ref{Fig:K_Bandstructure}.
 In general, when both $V$ and $W$ are non-zero, the Chern number is simply determined by whichever term dominates:

 It is important to note that since $\mathcal{C}$ is a topological invariant, it cannot change as long as the relevant energy gap does not close.
 As such, although we have used the weak-coupling limit to derive the value $\mathcal{C}=1$, the topological behaviour can be expected to persist as $U$ and $V$ increase to stronger coupling strengths.